misimori/misimori.github.io/_pages/research.md

 </figure>

 **(iii)- Convective chemical influx from sidewalls to control dynamic behavior of micro-posts**<br>
-Relatively dense chemicals released from the chamber’s side walls diffuse into the solution and generate buoyancy-driven flows, which spontaneously trigger the posts to undergo collective dynamics.
+<span style="font-size: 18px;"> Relatively dense chemicals released from the chamber’s side walls diffuse into the solution and generate buoyancy-driven flows, which spontaneously trigger the posts to undergo collective dynamics.
-The posts’ dynamics can be controllably programmed by staging the sequence of chemical release from the different walls.
+The posts’ dynamics can be controllably programmed by staging the sequence of chemical release from the different walls. </span>

 <figure>
   <img src="/assets/images/fig9.png" width="1000px" alt="">